Cancer Treatment & Fertility

 As you explore the options, share as much as you can with your child.
 This might be hard.
 Sexuality and reproduction are often tough topics for parents and kids to discuss.

-But even for young kids, the idea of infertility can bring complex emotions that are hard for them to process.
+Even for young kids, the idea of infertility can bring complex emotions that are hard to process.
 Kids can have a deep sense of loss, or feel less feminine or masculine if faced with fertility problems.
 This is especially true for teens because sexuality and reproduction are important parts of their developing identity.

 Here are some ways to help your child cope with these potential changes:

 Talk about it.
-Keeping talks going with your son or daughter will help you plan for treatment and what comes afterward.
-Reassure your child that they're not alone, and that many teens whose treatments were likely to lead to infertility go on to have children.
+Keeping talks going with your child will help you plan for treatment and what comes afterward.
+Reassure them that they're not alone, and that many patients whose treatments put them at risk of infertility go on to have children.
 Others become parents through adoption, surrogacy, or other methods.
 Planning for the future can help your child stay positive and concentrate on getting well.

 Keep hopes realistic.
 Be open and honest about the risk of infertility, the success rates of fertility preservation options, and any possible risks or complications.
 Be sure you and your child understand that nothing is guaranteed.
 Remind your child that they're still the same person, no matter what happens long-term.
 And, even if they can't physically conceive, they can still become a parent one day.